-Common Accessibility Issues and Example Solutions
+Table 6Common Accessibility Issues and Example Solutions

-Accessibility Issue Example Solutions The student has difficulty Navigation in Student Portal: interacting directly with the computer due to limited experience, motor skills, or devices.
-The test administrator may navigate the screens for the student.
+Accessibility Issue Example Solutions The student has difficulty interacting directly with the computer due to limited experience, motor skills, or devices.
+Navigation in Student Portal: The test administrator may navigate the screens for the student.
 After the student indicates their responses to the test administrator, the test administrator enters the responses on behalf of the student.
-This table includes additional example solutions of how students may indicate response options.
-The student is blind and Braille forms: typically reads braille.
-Braille forms of the assessments are available for ELA, mathematics, and science at upper linkage levels, but only for some Essential Elements.
-Extensive information about braille forms is in the TEST ADMINISTRATION MANUAL section titled "Testlets for Students Who Are Blind or Have Visual Impairments".
-This information includes a chart with grades, subjects, linkage levels, and windows where braille testlets are available.
-Steps on how to access and prepare for a braille testlet are in the EDUCATOR PORTAL USER GUIDE section titled "Retrieve Braille Ready Forms (BRF)".
-Alternate form-visual impairment form: When a braille form is not available, an alternate form-visual impairment form may be available.
-These forms are only available for some Essential Elements at upper linkage levels.
+The student is blind and typically reads braille.
+Braille forms: Braille forms for science are only available for some Essential Elements, only at the Target linkage level, and only during the spring assessment window.
+Instructions for how to access and prepare for administering testlets in braille are in the EDUCATOR PORTAL USER GUIDE, section "Retrieve Braille Ready Forms (BRF)".
+Extensive information about braille forms is in the Test Administration Manual, section "Testlets for Students Who Are Blind or Have Visual Impairments".
+Alternate form-visual impairment form: When a braille form is not available, a science alternate form-visual impairment form may be available.
+These forms are only available for some Essential Elements at the Target linkage level.

 Accessibility Issue Example Solutions Human read aloud: The test administrator is always allowed to read the testlet aloud to the student.
-For human read aloud guidelines, go to the following sections of the TEST ADMINISTRATION MANUAL: Alternate Text for Teacher-Administered Reading Testlets Retrieve Testlet Information Page and Gather Materials Familiar materials and tactile graphics: Objects, tactile graphics, or individual tactile representations of pictures or objects presented onscreen as a concrete representation may be used.
-Always access the TIP before administering the testlet since the TIP can provide more information.
+For human read aloud guidelines, go to the section of the TEST ADMINISTRATION MANUAL titled "Retrieve Testlet Information Page and Gather Materials".
+Familiar materials and tactile graphics: Objects, tactile graphics, or individual tactile representations of pictures or objects presented onscreen as a concrete representation may be used.
+Always access the TIP before administering the testlet since the TIP may provide more information.
 The test administrator should use the allowable supports, methods, and practices used during everyday instruction in the classroom to make the testlet accessible to the student.
 SHOW: When the Educator Directions in a testlet use words like SHOW, the test administrator should present the content of the testlet to the student using methods normally used during everyday instruction.
+The student has a severe visual impairment and needs the content to appear larger than the 5× magnification setting provides.
+Magnification: The test administrator may use an interactive whiteboard, projector, or any magnification device that works with the computer screen.